Unknown man slipped undetected inside the home of White House official; Secret Service probing

 Meanwhile, additional security measures have been put in place outside Sullivan’s home as a precaution while a review is conducted.

-The U.S. Secret Service said in a statement that it was “examining a security incident that took place at a protectee site.”
+The U.S. Secret Service said in a statement that it was “examining a security incident that took place at a protected site.”

 “While the protectee was unharmed, we are taking this matter seriously and have opened a comprehensive mission assurance investigation to review all facets of what occurred,” according to the statement.